GenAdapt/GenAdapt/README.md

 ## Licensing

-Aristeo is licensed under the GPLv2 or later license.
+GenAdapt is licensed under the GPLv2 or later license.

 <!--